Dr Richard Edlin

 With traditional Christian values being eroded and replaced by an, “If it feels good, do it” philosophy, young Christian men and women need to be able to answer some hard questions in their first years out of College; questions like, “Why go to church?”, “Why obey God?”, and even “Who am I?”
 Our Secondary program is designed to provide students with both the academic foundations they will need to move onto tertiary studies (should that be the direction they wish to go), and to be prepared and confident as they take their place in the world.

-Some parents are concerned that, because Rehoboth is not a large College, sending their children to us will in some way compromise their chances for study at a tertiary level.
-However, the selection of courses we offer provide the prerequisites for almost all university courses, and parents and students are strongly encouraged to check the entry requirements for any university courses that you may be considering.
+The selection of courses we offer provide the prerequisites for almost all university courses.
+Parents and students are strongly encouraged to check the entry requirements for any university courses that you may be considering.
 The Tertiary Institutions Service Centre (TISC) or Career Centre in Perth offer a great starting place for this information.
 Parents and students need not feel that a Christian education compromises academic integrity.

 In addition to our standard course offerings, the Secondary program also includes: